nandhakumar2611/mindx-inventory-docs/docs/settings/roles.md

 - Click the **+ Add** Role button in the top right corner of the page.
 - Select the modules and specify the level of access for the new role.
 - Click **Save** to finalize the custom role.

+!!!
+Warnings

+    Be cautious when assigning access levels to custom roles; providing excessive access may lead to unauthorized actions or data exposure.